Thaipoosam Festival in Auckland Temple

 They surrendered themselves completely and prayed to Lord Shiva, who granted their request by creating the mighty warrior, ‘Skanda,’ out of his own power or ‘Achintya Shakti.’

 He at once assumed leadership of the celestial forces, inspired them and defeated the Asuras.
-The day is commemorated at ‘Thaipusam.’
+The day is commemorated as ‘Thaipusam.’

-‘Skanda Puranam,’ the legend of Lord Murugan, and ‘Thirupugal,’ which are divine verses on the Lord, adhere to Shaivam principles.
+‘Skanda Puranam,’ the legend of Lord Murugan, and ‘Thirupugazh,’ which are divine verses on the Lord, adhere to Shaivam principles.

 Murugan is the embodiment of Shiva’s light and wisdom and devotees pray to him to overcome the obstacles they face, as He is the divine vanquisher of evil.
 The motive of Thaipusam festival is to pray to God to receive his grace so that bad traits are destroyed.